src/INSTALL

 Compilation

-For compilation, the only requirement is a C99-compliant compiler and the make
+For compilation, the only requirement is a C99-compliant compiler and a version of make

 If you are using gcc on a UNIX-like system, this should work: